Kasekopf/turbine/README.md

 pip install turbine
 ```

-To attach turbine to a docker image, install turbine on the image via pip and set  the `ENTRYPOINT` of the docker image as below (see [this example Dockerfile](example/Dockerfile)):
+To attach turbine to a docker image, simply install turbine on the image via pip:
 ```
 RUN pip install turbine

-ENTRYPOINT ["python", "-c", "import turbine; turbine.run()"]
 ```

+Note that the `ENTRYPOINT` of the docker image will be overwritten when used with Turbine.

 ## Dependencies:
 * google-cloud-pubsub